splaisan/ngs-tools/locus2genes/README.md

 **locus2genes.R**
 ===========

-A standalone R scripts to get all genes in a given genomic region using **biomaRt** and optionally compute GO enrichment based on this list and a reference-set (or the full genome)
+We introduce here a standalone R scripts to get all genes in a given genomic region using **biomaRt** and optionally compute GO enrichment based on this list and a reference-set (or the full genome)

 # Introduction